A restaurant run by specially abled staff is the primary highlight of Vitthal’s Kitchen in Jaipur.

 How to reach?

-Vitthal’s Kitchen is located on the opposite of Laxmi Mandir Cinema on Tonk Road, Jaipur.
+Vitthal’s Kitchen is located on the opposite of Laxmi Mandir Cinema on Tonk Road, Jaipur city.
 If you wish to write them postcards for the amazing work they are doing, here is the complete address,

 Address: C-3, Near Laxmi Mandir, Sahakar Marg, Lalkothi, Jaipur, Rajasthan 302015